dcth628/tasty-nutrition/README.md

 * [API routes document](https://github.com/dcth628/API-Project/wiki/API-Routes)
 * Name of the project: Tasty Nutrition
 * live site: https://tasty-nutrition.onrender.com/
 * Summary: Welcome to our user-friendly website, where you can create custom ingredients, track nutrition facts, and make informed choices about your diet.
 This platform provides comprehensive nutrition information for personalized recipes, including calories, protein, carbs, and fats.
 You can take control of your nutrition and enjoy the convenience of storing and accessing your favorite recipes in your own digital cookbook.
 Simplify your cooking experience and embrace a healthier lifestyle.
+Also, you can search for ingredient nutrition through USDA API and save the data for yourself!
-* Screenshots of your app in action
+* Screenshots of the app in action:

 https://github.com/dcth628/tasty-nutrition/assets/109315871/a56b30f2-bec3-4333-a274-c337a81a4de6